rzimmerman/shitty-autoreply/README.md

 # shitty-autoreply
-Decrease customer satisfaction by getting their names wrong
+Irritate people by getting their names wrong